Earth Day Activities for Speech Therapy and Teletherapy

-Earth Day is one of my favorite spring themes to use in speech therapy.... especially since you can actually use it all year.
+Earth Day is one of my favorite spring themes for speech therapy... especially since you can actually use it year-round.
 Earth Day activities can be adapted to so many different levels, from preschool through high school.
 Plus, Earth Day can be celebrated by all students throughout the world!

-For younger students, speech therapy activities for Earth Day focus on simpler concepts such as planting trees and recycling.
+For younger students, speech therapy activities around the April 22 holiday focus on simpler concepts such as planting trees and recycling.
 When working with older students, SLPs may focus on more advanced topics such as climate change and renewable energy.

 Earth Day PDF Activities for Speech Therapy

 You'll love using this PDF to introduce Earth Day vocabulary and concepts.
-It uses real photos and simple language to review what and when Earth Day is, as well as ways that people can help the planet on a daily basis.
+It uses real photos and simple language to explain what Earth Day is and when it is, as well as ways people can help the planet every day.

 This interactive PDF is perfect for a teletherapy platform, iPad, or smartboard.
-It uses Earth Day vocabulary throughout the 6 activities, and targets articulation and language goals including verb tenses, compare and contrast, figurative language, and reading comprehension.
+It incorporates Earth Day vocabulary throughout the 6 activities and targets articulation and language goals, including verb tenses, compare-and-contrast, figurative language, and reading comprehension.
 Mixed groups?
 No problem when you use this resource!

 Earth Day Boom Card Activities

-I love a good picture search and luckily, so do my students!
-Every scene in this Earth Day-themed Boom Card deck is bursting with speech targets and language opportunities!
+I love a good picture search, and luckily, so do my students!
+Every scene in this Earth Day-themed Boom Card deck is bursting with speech targets, language opportunities, Earth Day vocabulary (recycling bin, reusable bag, etc.), and the ability to capture students' attention!
 Plus, students are guaranteed to be intrigued by the "magic flashlight" effect that you can overlay on each scene!

 Books About Earth Day